-A five-star chef usually goes by titles such as executive chef, head chef, or chef de cuisine.
-They oversee all kitchen operations, including the delegation and supervision of work performed by cooks, dishwashers, and other kitchen workers.
+A five-star chef is usually referred to as an executive chef or head chef.
+A five-star chef's job includes overseeing all kitchen operations, including the delegation and supervision of work performed by cooks, dishwashers, and other workers.

 Back of House

 The next time you speak to a chef, you'll understand the meaning of their title.
 You will also know the history of their profession, specific chef names, and why they are dressed the way they are.

 Collectively, all members of a kitchen's staff are called back of house workers.
 Now you know the different types of chefs and how they coordinate to provide an excellent dining experience for everyone.

 A chef is responsible for running like a well oiled machine.
 They make sure that all of the food is prepared to perfection and that the diners have an excellent experience.
 If you're interested in becoming a chef, there are many different chef jobs available.

 You can work in a restaurant, hotel, or other type of food service establishment.
 Whatever type of chef job and role in the kitchen you're interested in, there's sure to be a position that's perfect for you.